sajramay/kubernetes_notes/Rocking Kubernetes with Amazon EKS Fargate And DevOps - Notes.md

       - for the client, the URL includes the IP of the Node but actually traffic is distributed to all matching Nodes based on `selector`
       - accessible from outside the cluster
       - uses a ClusterIP under the hood
+      - for AWS, the Security Group will need to be manually created and attached

   - LoadBalancer YAML
   ```yaml